tianle91/faas/README.md

 1. Identify target columns.
 If target is categorical, use `faas.encoder.OrdinalEncoder`.
 2. Identify which columns to use as predictive features?
 For any categorical columns, use `faas.encoder.OrdinalEncoder`.
-3. Are recent trends more important?
-If so, use `faas.weight.HistoricalDecay`
-4. Do we care equally about performance among groups (or dates)?
-If so, use `faas.weight.Normalize`.

 ## Numeric Target
 1. Any features strongly correlated with target?
 For categorical features, use